Skip to main content

 Reflect on a social or community issue that deeply resonates with you.
 Why is it important to you, and how have you been involved in addressing or raising awareness about it?
 (300 words)

-Your response should illustrate your personal values through the lens of your perspectives on and interactions with your community.
+Your response should illustrate your values through the lens of your perspectives on, and interactions with, your community.
 Keep in mind that often, the best way to respond to a prompt like this is with an anecdote.
-This prompt is not an invitation to list all your achievements in community service like you might on your resume—instead, you should share your experiences in a short illustrative anecdote.
-With the 300-word limit, it’s important that you convey relevant details from your story as effectively and concisely as possible.
+This prompt is not an invitation to list all your achievements in community service, like you might on your resume—instead, you should share your experiences in a short, illustrative anecdote.
+With the 300-word limit, you must convey relevant details from your story as effectively and concisely as possible.

 To help you brainstorm about ongoing societal or community issues, ask yourself: